-Mr. Sekas noted that it was his intent to provide an idea and layout of what this type of housing would entail so that these considerations could be factored into any zoning discussion.
+Mr. Sekas went on to stress that it was his intent to provide an idea and layout of what cottage housing would entail so that these considerations could be factored into any zoning discussion.
 The availability of commercial real estate in Vienna makes this type of housing an appealing option.